My Child is Trying Hard at School, but still Falling Behind

 • can they sit still?

-• do they have friends
+• do they have a friendship circle?

 • is bullying a concern?